OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 even false statements, can be proven.

-Thus `assume` statements can be very helpful in the course of developing a specification and proof of a method implementation, but should be replaced with `assert` statements or removed altogether before a verification is considered sound.
+Thus `assume` statements can be very helpful in the course of developing a specification and proof of a method implementation, but they should be replaced with `assert` statements or removed altogether before a verification is considered sound.